alkindykevin/Data-Science-Portfolio/README.md

-# Data Science Project Portfolio
+# Kevin's DS Project Portfolio
 Hello, everyone 👋 👋
 This repository houses a collection of data science projects that I and my group produced for academic and self-study purposes.
 The source codes and contents of the projects are presented using Python Notebooks and R markdown files.